spence91-aicore/pinterest-data-pipeline595/readme.md

 # Pintrest Data Pipeline

-### Scenario:
+## Scenario:

 Pinterest crunches billions of data points every day to decide how to provide more value to their users.
-This is an attempt to demonstrate how to create a (simplified) similar system using AWS Cloud.
+This is an attempt to demonstrate how to create a (simplified) similar system using Amazon Web Services.

 ## Scenario Architecture